drymi11/aic8800-rpm/README.md

 Pass `--help` for the full list of options, including custom output directories, version overrides, and automatic installation of the generated package.

+If you prefer to call `rpmbuild` directly, point it at `packaging/aic8800.spec`.
+The spec file derives the version and release from `debian/changelog` when run from the repository, and you can override the values with `--define "rpm_version <ver>" --define "rpm_release <rel>"`.